rubenwardy/minetest_modding_book/_en/map/lvm.md

 end
 ```

-When you finished setting nodes in the LVM, you then need to upload the data
+When you finish setting nodes in the LVM, you then need to upload the data
 array to the engine:

 ```lua